-- Operators should review the general mitigation for COVID-19 and other respiratory illnesses guidance document and are encouraged to implement public health measures that are applicable to their settings. - At minimum, operators participating in the REP should clearly communicate to the public/clients/staff: - o that they are participating in the program, and - o what is required to enter/receive services. - Operators may use the poster available on alberta.ca/COVID19. - Operators participating in the REP that provide rental spaces to others must ensure their renters are aware of and adhere to the REP requirements - Operators not participating in REP that rent facilities to other groups (for private events) are responsible for ensuring the renting group is aware of the need to adhere to public health orders unless the rental group implements the REP. - If the rental group implements the REP, they must strictly adhere to the requirements of this document. - Operators remain responsible for the adherence to public health restrictions in their facilities. - Operators participating in the REP must maintain a written plan that outlines the processes and requirements of the program.
+- At minimum, operators participating in the REP should clearly communicate to the public/clients/staff: - o that they are participating in the program, and - o what is required to enter/receive services. - Operators participating in the REP that provide rental spaces to others must ensure their renters are aware of and adhere to the REP requirements. - Operators that rent facilities to other groups (for private events) are responsible to ensure that the renting group is aware of the need to adhere to public health orders unless the rental group implements the REP. If the rental group implements the REP, they must strictly adhere to the requirements of this document.
+Operators remain responsible for the adherence to public health restrictions in their facilities. - Operators participating in the REP must maintain a written plan that outlines the processes and requirements of the program.
 Staff need to be trained on the plan including processes and steps to protect personal information. - This should include training for staff, information for clientele, a written plan for auditing purposes and policies for what to do if individuals are non-compliant.